saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

    * - Attribute
      - Description
    * - class
-     - Unique class name for this snippet
+     - Unique class name for this snippet.
    * - data-name
      - Displayed in the right panel as the name of the snippet.
-       If not found, it will fallback to “Block”
+If not found, it will fallback to *Block*.
    * - data-snippet
      - ...